 This trek also gives an experience of both natural and the cultural aspects of Nepal in the Annapurna region.

-Beside the trekking experience, you will also get to see the combination of snow-capped peaks, crystal clear blue lakes, chaotic rivers with deep gorges, sacred Hindu temples, Buddhist monasteries and hot springs.
+Besides the trekking experience, you will also get to see the combination of snow-capped peaks, crystal clear blue lakes, chaotic rivers with deep gorges, sacred Hindu temples, Buddhist monasteries, and hot springs.

 - Challenging stone steps ascent of Ulleri